kyoran/CarlaEnv-Benchmark/README.md

     scenario_params = json.load(fff)
 ```

-- creating a carla environment:
+- Then, we can create a carla environment with selected weather "L1" and selected scenario "jaywalk":
 ```python
 carla_env = CarlaEnv(
     weather_params=weather_params,